Methodology

 - It does not confirm policy binding against a live policy

-- It does not contact any external service (all analysis is client-side)
+- It does not contact any external service unless you explicitly trigger an issuer-key lookup (the URL is shown first)

-- It does not assess the trustworthiness of the issuer
+- It does not assess the trustworthiness of the issuer, and a valid signature does not make the claims true

 - It is not a substitute for a formal security audit, compliance review, or legal assessment